MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 1. Log onto an Enterprise Certificate Authority in your environment.
 2. Select **Start** > **Windows Administrative Tools** > **Certification Authority**.
 3. On the left navigation pane, expand the CA and select  **Pending Requests**.
-4. On the right navigation pane, find and select the pending request for the SCOM server.
+4. On the right navigation pane, find and select the pending request for the Operations Manager server.
 5. Select and hold the **Pending request** > **All Tasks** > **Issue**
 6. On the left navigation, select **Issued Certificates**, verify the presence of newly issued certificate.
 7. Close the Certification Authority console.